go-delve/delve/Documentation/usage/dlv_dap.md

 While --continue is not supported, stopOnEntry launch/attach attribute can be used to control if execution is resumed at the start of the debug session.

+The --connect flag is a special flag that makes the server operate in reverse mode.
+In this mode, Delve connects to a DAP client listening on host:port, instead of listening for connections.

 ```
 dlv dap
 ```